playcanvas/developer.playcanvas.com/content/tutorials/advanced/custom-shaders.md

         "    if (height < uTime) {",
         "      discard;",
         "    }",
-        // This adds an orange border close to the areas where we discard the pixel "    if (height < (uTime + 0.04)) {",
+        // This adds an blue border close to the areas where we discard the pixel "    if (height < (uTime + 0.04)) {",
         "      color = vec4(0, 0.2, 1, 1.0);",
         "    }",